Stripe, Inc.: Growth

 In May 2011, Stripe received a $2 million investment from venture capitalists Peter Thiel, Elon Musk, Sequoia Capital, SV Angel, and Andreessen Horowitz.
 Stripe launched publicly in September 2011 after an extensive private beta.

 In 2020 Stripe expanded its services to five new European markets: the Czech Republic, Romania, Bulgaria, Cyprus, and Malta.

 On 15 October 2020, Stripe acquired Paystack, a Nigerian payment processor, in a deal reportedly worth over $200 million, with the aim of expanding its services into Africa.

 In December 2020, Stripe announced plans to expand in Southeast Asia, China, India, and Japan.
 It increased its staff in the region by 200 employees.

-In March 2021, Stripe raised another $600 million, reaching a valuation of $95 billion, aimed towards expanding their European headquarters.
+In March 2021, Stripe raised another $600 million, reaching a valuation of $95 billion, aimed towards expanding its European headquarters.

 In April 2021, Stripe acquired TaxJar, a provider of cloud-based tax services based in Massachusetts.
 Whilst details of the acquisition were not made public, the deal is thought to have been in the region of $200M.
 In March 2023, Stripe completed its Series I fundraise of more than $6.5 billion at a $50 billion valuation.
 The funds raised will be used to provide liquidity to current and former employees and address employee withholding tax obligations related to equity awards.
 The company has said it does not need this capital to run its business.

+On 3 December 2025, Stripe acquired the usage-based billing platform Metronome.